thormander/Hotel-Reservation/README.md

 - Right click on the new server and hit 'Start'; The server should now be Started and running.
 ### Project Setup:
-- Select 'Create a Dyanmic Web Project' (this should be seen, if not please download eclipse EE)
+- Select 'Create a Dynamic Web Project' (this should be seen, if not please download eclipse EE)
 - Name the project and make sure 'Target runtime' has Apache Tomcat v10.1 selected.
 Select '5.0' for Dynamic Web Module
 - Generate a web.xml, and hit 'Finish'